-Each student must complete eight courses fulfilling distribution requirements, one course in each of the following categories.
+Students must complete eight courses, one in each of the categories listed below, in order to fulfill distribution requirements.
 The eight courses must come from at least seven different departments/programs, as indicated by three-letter course prefixes.
 (Please see exceptions in the notes below.)

 Courses that seek to understand past human societies and how those societies have evolved over time.
-Examining documents and/or artifacts to construct broad narratives about the past and how human societies have evolved over times, these courses reveal the constructed ways in which we understand the past and suggest the contingency of how we understand the present.
+Examining documents and/or artifacts to construct broad narratives about the past and how human societies evolved; these courses reveal the constructed ways in which we understand the past and suggest the contingency of how we understand the present.

 Courses that employ systematic analysis of qualitative, quantitative and/or ethnographic information drawn from the human world.
 These courses develop, test, and explain concepts and theories about human behavior, either individual or collective and differentiate knowledge derived from observations of the human world from other sorts of knowledge.